PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 The fact that it's so easy to setup and use, allows almost anyone, beginner or not, to just fire it and rock on.

-This series is not about ranting about MySQL nor promoting `<insert-your-favorite-db-here>` --I'll do my best to control my emotions.
-Its about sharing details on a set of subtleties I found in my experience with you and how you can go about them, so you're not caught off guard as I was.
+This post is not about ranting about MySQL nor promoting `<insert-your-favorite-db-here>` --I'll do my best to control my emotions, I promise!.
+Its about sharing details on a set of subtleties I found in my experience, and how you can go about them so you're not caught off guard as I was.

-Before you question my experience, just know that I was one of those lucky folks who got to manage 200GB sized databases made of 10 years of business transactions data.
-I eat SQL for lunch my friend.
-So, trust me, I know a thing or too.

-(OK now that you did your self-promo can you move on)

-I have — purposefully — planned 13 (that's the number of bad-luck) parts for this series, but we'll see how it goes.

 ## Division by zero equals NULL